-- 1. Complete and return all enrollment forms. - 2.
-Provide verification of the child's birthday (copy of original birth certificate with state issued number or certified copy of original birth certificate with state issued number) and immunization record. - 3.
+1. Complete and submit all enrollment forms online.

+- 2. Provide verification of the child's birthday (copy of original birth certificate with state issued number or certified copy of original birth certificate with state issued number) and immunization record. - 3.
 Obtain transcripts and records from preceding schools.
 (Achievement scores and discipline records must be included.) - 4.
 Parent and student must arrange for an interview with the Principal/Administrator. - 5.
 Complete testing and evaluation, as necessary. - 6.
-Pay application and/or registration fee. - 7.
+Pay application and/or registration fee.
+New students must submit the non-refundable first month tuition to complete registration. - 7.
 Confidential Recommendation Letter (5th grade and up) - 8.
 All other forms besides registration forms must be completed and returned.